-While this is technically three technologies, over the span of about 120 years developments in communications technology effectively shrank the world.
-Where once it might take several weeks or even months to hear news from across the country or globe, we can now watch, read, and hear about events as they happen – making us more informed than any generation that’s gone before us.
+While this is technically three technologies, over the span of about 120 years, developments in communications technology effectively shrank the world.
+Where once it might take several weeks or even months to hear news from across a country or the globe, we can now watch, read and hear about events as they happen – making us more informed than any generation that’s gone before us.

 Communication technologies were a launching pad for more technologies: satellites, mobile phones and GPS locators all owe their existence to the invention of the telephone.

 The stuff of childhood dreams, space exploration provides us with knowledge of our solar system, our own planet and human origins.
 Robotic exploration continues to deliver profound answers about our universe by visiting far off destinations and collecting scientific data.

 Space exploration and advancements in technology have also facilitated many other life-changing developments for us.
 The cellular technology that powers our phones is dependent on satellite communications.
 Satellites are also used to monitor changes in the Earth’s climate and ocean circulation for weather forecasting.

 Not only that, but NASA’s environmental research has helped us better understand air quality, climate change, alternative energies and near-Earth objects.

 Its effects on business, communication, economy, entertainment and politics are profound.
 We now have more access to information than ever before, with the indexed web (what we can see on search engines) containing 4.65 billion pages as of July 2015.
 To put that into context, that’s more than 6.1 million copies of Harry Potter and the Goblet of Fire.

 And it’s not just information, the internet has given us new ways for people to raise capital (through sites like Kickstarter), it’s an ongoing record of human history and it’s helping people to connect with communities that support them, or even find their soulmates.